Lekematti/Inno-project/README.md

 ## How It Works

-1. **Select Business Type**: Choose from Restaurant, Logistics, Professional Services, or Custom.
+1. **Select Business Type**: Choose from Restaurant, Logistics or Professional Services.
 2. **Answer Guided Questions**: Fill out a dynamic form tailored to your business type (name, services, specialties, etc.).
 3. **Choose Image Source**: Select AI-generated images (describe what you want), upload your own, or opt for a text-only site.
 4. **Customize Colors**: Pick a color scheme or let the AI suggest harmonious palettes.
 5. **Generate Website**: The AI creates a complete, production-ready website with your content, images, and branding.
 6. **Preview & Edit**: Instantly preview your site.
 Use the visual editor to select and edit any element (text, images, styles) directly or with AI help.
-7. **Download or Share**: Download your HTML file or share your site.

 ## How to Use